Ronald P. Clark

-Ronald Patrick "Ron" Clark (born 15 August 1966) a United States Army lieutenant general who serves as the senior military assistant to the United States Secretary of Defense.
-He previously commanded the United States Army Central from 2021 to 2022.
-He also served as the Chief of Staff, United States Indo-Pacific Command.
-He previously served as the commander of the 25th Infantry Division, and, before that, as the Chief of Staff, United States Army Pacific.
+Ronald Patrick "Ron" Clark (born 15 August 1966) is a United States Army general who has served as the commanding general of United States Army Pacific since 8 November 2024.
+He most recently served as the senior military assistant to the secretary of defense from 2022 to 2024.
+He previously commanded United States Army Central from 2021 to 2022.
+He also served as Chief of Staff, United States Indo-Pacific Command, commanding general of the 25th Infantry Division, and before that, as Chief of Staff, United States Army Pacific.

 Military career

 Ron Clark was commissioned as a second lieutenant of Infantry upon graduation from the United States Military Academy at West Point in 1988.
 He began his career as a Rifle Platoon Leader and Scout Platoon Leader in 5th Battalion, 5th Cavalry Regiment, 3rd Armored Division, both in Germany and in Southwest Asia during Operation Desert Shield and Operation Desert Storm.
 He was assigned to the 25th Infantry Division, at Schofield Barracks, Hawaii, where he commanded B Company, 1st Battalion, 27th Infantry Regiment, and later served as aide-de-camp to the Commanding General, 25th Infantry Division (Light) and US Army Hawaii.

 Clark served as Operations Officer and Executive Officer in 1st Battalion (Airborne), 509th Infantry Regiment at Fort Polk, Louisiana.
 He later served as aide-de-camp to the Commanding General, United States Army Forces Command at Fort McPherson, Georgia.
-Clark was Commander of the 1st Battalion, 506th Infantry Regiment, 101st Airborne Division (Air Assault) both at Fort Campbell, Kentucky and in Iraq in support of Operation Iraqi Freedom.
+Clark was Commander of 1st Battalion, 506th Infantry Regiment, 101st Airborne Division (Air Assault) both at Fort Campbell, Kentucky and in Iraq in support of Operation Iraqi Freedom.

 Clark was the 41st Chief of Infantry Branch at United States Army Human Resources Command.
 He also served as Director of the Center for the Army Profession and Ethic at West Point.
 He was Commander of the 192d Infantry Brigade at Fort Benning, Georgia.
 Next, Clark was the Army's Deputy Director of Strategy, Plans and Policy in the Pentagon.
 He followed that by serving as Deputy Commanding General – Support, 82nd Airborne Division at Fort Bragg, North Carolina and in Iraq during Operation Inherent Resolve.
 Clark also served as the Deputy Chief of Staff-Operations for the NATO Allied Rapid Reaction Corps.

 Clark replaced Major General Christopher G. Cavoli as commander of the 25th Infantry Division on 4 January 2018.

-In May 2022, Clark was nominated for reappointment as lieutenant general as assignment as the senior military assistant to the secretary of defense.
+In July 2024, Clark was nominated for promotion to general and assignment as the commanding general of United States Army Pacific.
+His nomination was placed on hold by Senator Tommy Tuberville, but it was lifted after a few weeks.